Soil stripping

 Successfully stripping your floors

-Modern soil stripping method
+Modern floor stripping method

-Why and when to strip a floor?
+Why and when should you strip a floor?

 Most PVC, thermoplastic or linoleum floors require, when they do not have one upon delivery from the factory, the application of a layer of wax (also called metallization).

 This operation of stripping the support is a stripping operation.
-This operation then allows the support to be re-waxed (or metallized) in order to start again with new protection.
+This operation then allows the support to be re-waxed (or metallized) in order to start again with a new protection.

 Filter by